Ovis: Behaviour

 Sheep are social animals and live in groups, called flocks.
 This helps them to avoid predators and stay warm in cold weather by huddling together.
 Flocks of sheep need to keep moving to find new grazing areas and more favourable weather as the seasons change.
 In each flock, a sheep, usually a mature ram, is followed by the others.
 This "leader to follower" relationship can be both a positive and negative for flocks of Ovis aries.
 Although there is safety in numbers, it has been reported that the following of one mature ram can bring flocks to slaughter in many situations where the mature ram misguides the flock.

 Mating

 Mating in sheep is characterized by males competing for females in estrus.
-Social rank in rams is established by male-male competition, known as the rut.
+Social rank in rams is established by male-male competition during the rutting period.
 Females select from dominant males based on sexually selected characteristics such as body size and horn size, as those traits are desirable in offspring.

 Females typically are separated from males outside the rut, but during the rut, females and males are found together.
 Females that are oestrous isolate themselves from other ewes, and may be less mobile.
 The rut is also linked with different ewe behaviour than during nonrutting periods.
 These changes are characterized by decreased feeding, increased time observing their surroundings, and increased behaviour changes.
 Ewes are also predicted to be slightly receptive to the displays of the rams.